adrfantini/academic-kickstart/content/en/author/admin/_index.md

 +++

 {{% alert note %}}
 I'm currently looking for a job!
-Send me an [email](mailto:adr.fantini+website@gmail.com) if you think my profile matches your requirements.
+Please send me an [email](mailto:adr.fantini+website@gmail.com) if you think my profile matches your requirements.
 {{% /alert %}}

 My name is Adriano Fantini; I was born in Belluno, Italy in 1990.
 I currently live in Trieste with my girlfriend and our daughter, born in 2010.